Updated: Jan 25

 First, you can look at the Survey of New Graduates, and you can see that a few of the top reasons for not staying at the same practice were poor mentorship and having a lack of confidence - people also call this imposter syndrome.
 Also on that list were poor time management or lack of work-life balance.

 How do you know just from the job ad and the interview?
-Have some questions prepared for them, as you are interviewing them as much as they are interviewing you.
+You need to remember that you are also interviewing them, so have some questions prepared for them when you go in.

 What is the mentorship like?
 Will you have someone there for when you do your first large dog spay?
 Will there be someone to send x-rays to when you’re staring at them trying to decide if your patient is in heart failure or some other cause of coughing?

 What happens when you get your first client compliant?
 Does your boss back you up or do they throw you under the bus and tell the client they will reprimand you?